 So, what should you remember about e-learning platform design?

-There are many ways to enhance the design of e-learning platforms.
+There are many ways to enhance the design of eLearning and micro learning platforms (Explore our white label microlearning platform EDeL).

 Knowing your users isn’t enough.